 Preschool is often a child’s first real experience with a world of their peers.
 Learning to share, take turns, and communicate with friends is a skill that needs practice.
 You can help by arranging playdates and gently guiding your child through social situations.
 Role-playing can also be a fun and effective tool.
 You can act out scenarios like asking a friend to play or what to do when you disagree on a game.
 Reading books about friendship and talking openly about feelings helps your child develop empathy and the vocabulary to express themselves.
 These early experiences in social and emotional learning are essential for building positive relationships in the classroom and beyond.

-Getting Excited About Starting School
+Talk Positively About Starting School

 How you talk about school can shape your child’s entire perspective.
 Frame preschool as an exciting adventure filled with new friends, fun activities, and amazing things to learn.
 Talk positively about their teachers and all the cool things they’ll get to do, like painting, building with blocks, and singing songs.
 Reading books about the first day of school can help ease any anxieties and show them what to expect.
 You can also build anticipation by letting them pick out a special backpack or lunchbox.
 When you visit a school like one of our Cresthill Academy locations, point out the colorful classrooms and happy children to help them visualize themselves there, ready for a fun-filled day.